amineelkouhen/redis-streams-lab/exercises/exercise-6-start.md

 In this exercise we will meet 'the other Redis client' for Java: Jedis, and use it to cache data retrieved from an external API for ultra fast lookups.

+As with the previous exercise, the application we'll build is super light-weight without relying much on higher-level abstraction frameworks such as Spring, Quarkus, JakartaEE or others.
+We do use Spring Boot for starting a webserver, but other than that the only dependency is jedis.

+Let's get started!

 ## Running the code

 Assuming you still have Redis running in GitPod, all we have to do is compile the app and run it.

 From the *exercise6-start* folder in the terminal window:

+- `./mvnw -f pom.xml clean package` to build the code
+- `java -jar target/redisbankplaces-0.0.1-SNAPSHOT-jar --spring.profiles.active=prod` to run the app

+This app hosts a website at port 8080.
+Try to connect to it.
+What do you see?

 ## Tasks